Aswin-Raj-K/RV32I-Processor-Design/README.md

 The FSM serves as the backbone of the processor's control unit, ensuring that instructions are executed in a well-defined sequence and that the necessary data and signals are routed to the appropriate components at each stage of execution.

-## 4. The Whole Processor

-Here, we provide an image and a detailed description of the complete processor's datapath.
-This section gives a holistic view of how all the components work together to execute instructions.

 ## 5. Design Analysis

-This section presents a comprehensive analysis of various aspects of our processor's design, including its performance, area requirements, timing characteristics, and resource utilization.

-### 5.1 Performance Analysis

-We explain the performance metrics used to evaluate our processor, such as clock frequency, instructions per second, and CPI (cycles per instruction).
-We also provide performance benchmark results.

-### 5.2 Area Analysis

-An analysis of the processor's gate count, power consumption, and physical size is presented in this section.
-We discuss the impact of the design on hardware resources.

-### 5.3 Timing Analysis

-A summary of the timing analysis results, including critical paths and clock distribution, is provided to assess the processor's timing performance.

-### 5.4 Resource Utilization

-We provide detailed information about the resource utilization in our processor, including the number of block RAMs used and the bonded pins.
+In the realm of processor design, performance and area analysis are of paramount importance.
+These analyses are essential for evaluating the overall effectiveness of a design.
+Various metrics come into play, providing insights into both performance and physical attributes.
+In terms of performance analysis, metrics such as clock frequency (indicating maximum execution speed, e.g., close to 100MHz for NYU-6463-RV32I), Instructions per Second (IPS, reflecting task completion rate), and CPI (Cycles per Instruction, with NYU-6463-RV32I boasting a CPI of 2) are instrumental.
+On the other hand, area analysis involves assessing the size and complexity of the processor.
+Metrics like gate count (quantifying logic gate numbers) and power consumption (influenced by factors like clock frequency, IPS, and processor complexity) are key in this evaluation.
+Additionally, timing analysis verifies the design's adherence to timing requirements, while resource utilization demonstrates efficient allocation of components such as block RAM and bonded pins.

-## 6. Testing
+## Testing

-This section offers insights into the testing procedures we employed to validate the functionality of our processor.
+Testing for the RV32I processor encompassed various stages:

-### 6.1 Unit Testing
+### Unit Testing

-We explain our approach to unit testing for different instructions, ensuring that individual components perform as expected.
+The RV32I processor underwent comprehensive unit testing, systematically evaluating all 40 supported instructions.
+Each instruction's expected output was validated against the testbench, with data memory initialized beforehand.
+This approach allowed flexibility for users to modify input data, ensuring robust testing of all potential corner cases.
+Successful completion of this testbench indicated the design's accuracy and alignment with performance and power targets.
+It also revealed areas for optimization and the potential addition of more instructions or features.

-### 6.2 High-Level Testing
+### High-Level Testing

-Testing procedures for high-level functions are described, including Input-Output testing, Fibonacci series generation, and RC5 encryption.

-#### 6.2.1 Input Output Testing
+#### Input Output Testing

-We provide an explanation of input-output testing procedures and share the results obtained during testing.
+This test aimed to control LEDs and switches connected to the processor.
+An assembly program was written for this purpose, demonstrating successful control of LEDs using switches.

-#### 6.2.2 Generating Fibonacci Series
+#### Generating Fibonacci Series

-Details about the testing of our processor's ability to generate Fibonacci series, along with test results, are presented.
+This simulation assessed the processor's performance and correctness in executing a Fibonacci series generation program.
+The results showed correct execution, suggesting the processor's suitability for fast and efficient mathematical computations.

-#### 6.2.3 RC5 Encryption
+#### RC5 Encryption

-We explain the RC5 encryption testing process and share the outcomes of our encryption tests.
+The goal here was to evaluate the processor's performance and correctness in executing an RC5 encryption program.
+The simulation results demonstrated correct execution and high performance, with an execution time of 500 microseconds and a CPI of 2.00.
+This indicated efficient program execution.

-## 7. Support For C
+### Support for C

-This section contains information on setting up GCC compiler support for C programs on our processor, making it more versatile and adaptable for various applications.
+To facilitate C program development, GCC compiler integration and runtime libraries were essential.
+The GCC toolchain was set up, with plans to test and validate it using various C programs.
+While data access from the instruction memory was achieved, time constraints prevented the completion of the C programming portion.

 ## 8. Future Scope